 Can I share accommodation with my mates?Of course!
-Tents at our campsite are allocated on arrival so our check-in crew at the campsite will be able to place you together.
-If you’d like to share a hostel or hotel room with your friends just email us at email@example.com with everyone’s names and we’ll link your bookings to get you together on the tour.
+If you’d like to share a hostel or hotel room with your friends just email us at [email protected] with everyone’s names and we’ll link your bookings to get you together on the tour.

-Where are the hostels & hotel located?Our hostels are located in the heart of Pamplona's old town centre.
-Each hostel caters for 20-40 guests and we have a tour leader based at each to ensure you don't miss a minute of the bulls & street party action!
+Where is the Fanatics accommodation located?Our hostel is located in Pamplona's old town.
+The hostel caters for 36 guests and we have a tour leader based at the hostel to ensure you don't miss a minute of the bulls & street party action!

 Our Pamplona hotel is 30 minutes' walk (or 8 minutes on the local bus) from the old town centre and is the perfect base to experience the entire festival day & night.
 Our private coach shuttles into the old town centre & back are included each evening as well as for the opening ceremony and first two bull runs.